Saturday, November 29, 2025

 Hi there

 Let me set the picture: It's the 1960's, a government typing pool comprised of, say, a dozen typists.
-When typing mistakes on (foolscap) paper are made, all that can be used to erase them is, well, an erasure (or a 'rubber' in that decade's vernacular).
+When typing mistakes on (foolscap) paper are made, all that can be used to erase them is, well, an eraser (or a 'rubber' in that decade's vernacular).
 Some typists would erase the mistake along with a sad sigh, others muttered something angrily under their breath, citing that the job in question would have to be retyped.
 Many typists shouted, "Fudge!"

 At the age of 16, I didn't know that "Fudge!" represented a naughty word, but looking back, I'm surprised that noone told the typists off about using it.